-Contributing to documentation#
+Contribute to documentation#

-This document describes how to contribute to Plone Documentation.
+This part of the documentation describes how to contribute to Plone Documentation.
+Contributions to Plone Documentation are welcome.

 Granting permission to publish#